Skip to content

 DAMO-YOLOl 640 50.8 - 7.18 42.1 97.3

-• Performance Balance: Ultralytics models consistently achieve an excellent trade-off between speed and accuracy, suitable for diverse real-world scenarios from edge devices to cloud servers.
+• Performance Balance: Ultralytics models are engineered for an optimal trade-off between speed and accuracy, making them suitable for a wide range of real-world scenarios from edge devices to cloud servers.

 📅 Created 1 year ago ✏️ Updated 1 month ago